Advance Directive in Mental Health | Whakaaro Pono

 Certain criteria need to be met to ensure the mental health service will take your Advance Directive into consideration.
 These criteria are:

-- A consultant/GP has assessed you as competent (of sound mind) and you were fully informed at the date of the Advance Directive being written and this is verified by the signature of the consultant/GP.
+- A registered health professional has assessed you as competent (of sound mind) and you were fully informed at the date of the Advance Directive being written and this is verified by the signature of the registered health professional.

 - Depending on the circumstances it is possible that not all preferences will be able to be acted on.
 However, the clinical team will consider your preferences and act on these where it is safe and practical to do so.